Graphic design trends can be difficult to keep up with. Inspiration emerges from all over, and trends are an ever-changing ever-evolving beast.

-If you use illustrations in any sort of promotional way, such as on social media or in your company emails make sure that the meaning of your illustration isn’t lost amongst the weirdness.
+If you use illustrations in any sort of promotional ways, such as on social media or in your company emails make sure that the meaning of your illustration isn’t lost among the weirdness.
 Add text or a logo to clarify exactly what you’re trying to communicate.

 Abstract illustrations can be the main focus of your design, or your design could have illustrated elements such as a background pattern or illustrated text.
 If you’re working for a brand or company, or have a well-established design style it’s important to make sure your designs are still recognizably ‘you’.
 Since illustrations are such a bold graphic element, using abstract illustrations might not work for everybody.